We need your input on housing in Temecula. Take the housing survey below. Scroll down to learn more about our Housing Element update.

 *Due to the COVID-19 pandemic this schedule is subject to change

 |Community Survey||Summer 2020|

 |Public Review of Housing Element||January - March 2021|

 |HCD Review of Housing Element||January - March 2021|

 Upcoming Events and Notifications

 Meetings and Hearings

 Workshop and meeting dates will be posted as they are scheduled.
-The first workshop is planned to be held in Spring 2020.
+The first workshop is planned to be held in Fall 2020.

 We want to learn from you about our City needs and collective community goals.
 Join the discussion by taking our anonymous Housing Surveys and sharing your feedback with the City!

 - Housing Survey 2 (Winter 2021)